|WHAT IS IT?||WHAT IS NOT?|

-Reduced 2.Grupos heterogeneously grouped students by both levels of learning, culture, gender, etc.
+2.Grupos reduced students grouped heterogeneously so levels of learning, culture, gender, etc..

 Three.
-Groups which establishes relationships between and the students who are part of the group through equal dialogue
+Where relationships between groups and the students who are part of the group by establishing egalitarian dialogue

 April.
-Each group has the presence of an adult reference may be the teacher, family, or other volunteers.
-The learning of pupils depends increasingly on the set of their interactions, not just those that occur in the traditional classroom
+Each group has the presence of an adult reference that may be the Teacher, family, or other volunteers.
+The learning of students is increasingly dependent on the set of their interactions, not just those that occur in the traditional classroom

 May.
 The participation and volunteering in the classroom facilitates learning and increases motivation of children for learning, creating a good working environment

 June.
-All children in the group work on the same task
+All children in the group working on the same task

-July.
-Teaching staff and volunteers maintain the high expectations towards pupils
+7. Both staff and volunteers maintain the high expectations towards students

 Two.
 Cooperative groups